ApolloResearch/e2e_sae/README.md

 If using a Colab notebook, see [this example](demos/train_saes.ipynb).

+Sample wandb sweep configs are provided in [sparsify/scripts/train_tlens_saes/](sparsify/scripts/train_tlens_saes/).

-Note that the library also contains scripts for training mlps and SAEs on mlps, as well as training custom transformerlens models and SAEs on these models (see [here](sparsify/scripts/)).
+The library also contains scripts for training mlps and SAEs on mlps, as well as training custom transformerlens models and SAEs on these models (see [here](sparsify/scripts/)).
 ### Load a Pre-trained SAE
 You can load any pre-trained SAE (and accompanying TransformerLens model) trained using this library from Weights and Biases by running